eclipse-pass/pass-documentation/community/pass-roadmap.md

 This roadmap defines the primary initiatives of the Eclipse PASS Project, organized by anticipated release.

-If you are interested in helping to define and/or contribute to this roadmap, please [reach out to us](mailto:PASS-help@jhu.edu).
+If you are interested in helping to define and/or contribute to this roadmap, please reach out to us on our [Google Group](https://groups.google.com/g/pass-general).
 We're always happy to welcome new contributors!

 ### Priorities and goals